geoadmin/lib-py-logging-utilities/README.md

 make setup
 ```

-This will create a virtual python environment with all packages required for the develpment.
+This will create a virtual python environment with all packages required for the development.

 Note that for pull request, the code **MUST BE** with `yapf` formatted and it also **MUST PASS** the linter.
 For this you can use the make targets: